 The endeavor failed, one might say spectacularly so, and in the eyes of conservatives, Feinstein emerged as the Lex Luthor of the operation.
 At a recent campaign rally, President Trump referred to the California senator and the crowd broke into a chant of “lock her up!” – a phrase of endearment usually reserved for Hillary Clinton.
 This prompted Feinstein to hit back in a manner that leaves conservatives shaking their heads: “It’s part of his technique of division,” she told one reporter, “rather than uniting people in this great country in a common purpose, you divide them.”

-The conservatives and libertarians of America, then – the racists and the homophobes; the bigots, the xenophobes, the misogynists and the white supremacists – should all give Dianne Feinstein the credit she deserves, as one who does not believe in dividing people.We value your comments!
-Please weigh in on our comment section below.
+The conservatives and libertarians of America, then – the racists and the homophobes; the bigots, the xenophobes, the misogynists and the white supremacists – should all give Dianne Feinstein the credit she deserves, as one who does not believe in dividing people.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com